-Columbia University's Implementation Plan and all supporting documentation are made available on the Community Services Webpage at http://manhattanville.columbia.edu/community/benefits-and-amenities.
+Columbia University's Implementation Plan and all supporting documentation are made available on the Columbia Neighbors Webpage at https://neighbors.columbia.edu/content/community-commitments.

-Manhattanville in West Harlem Implementation Plan Report October 15, 2019 Submission
+Manhattanville in West Harlem Implementation Plan Report October 15, 2020 Submission

 EOC Checklist for Obligation 5.05(b)(i):

 Please check to verify EOC items submitted for review.

-1. Copies of CU agreements with HPD or the owners of the Four Lots regarding the development of replacement and additional affordable housing units 2.
-Copies of Temporary Certificates of Occupancy upon completion of the units 3.
-Link to webpage with information on construction project, containing list of community meetings attended

-4. Link to webpage with copies of bi-weekly construction updates, when available

-5. Copies of relevant public notifications regarding tenant relocation
+- 1. Copies of CU agreements with HPD or the owners of the Four Lots regarding the development of replacement and additional affordable housing units - 2.
+Copies of Temporary Certificates of Occupancy upon completion of the units - 3.
+Link to webpage with information on construction project, containing list of community meetings attended - 4.
+Link to webpage with copies of bi-weekly construction updates, when available - 5.
+Copies of relevant public notifications regarding tenant relocation

 Monitor's Notes / Comments:

 Status: Please check to indicate the status of Obligation 5.05(b)(i):

-☐ In Compliance

-☐ In Progress
+- □ In Compliance - In Progress

-☐ Not In Compliance
+□ Not In Compliance

-☐ Not Triggered